aashiqumar/Watermelon/docs/FLATHUB_RELEASE.md

 3.  **Add Manifest:**
     Copy your manifest `build-aux/com.aashiqumar.watermelon.json` to the root of this repo.
     *Note: Flathub prefers the manifest to be named `com.aashiqumar.watermelon.json`.*

+    Also, ensure the icon is installed correctly.
+I've renamed `assets/icon.png` to `assets/com.aashiqumar.watermelon.png` to match the App ID.

 4.  **Commit and Push:**
     ```bash